Latest News

 AWARD WINNER

-Congratulations to ACHRI member Dr. Brae Anne McArthur, and ACHRI Trainees in the Department of Psychology, Michaela Patton, PhD candidate and Caroline Luszawski, clinical psychology student on receiving the 2023 Equity, Diversity and Inclusion Award.
+Congratulations to ACHRI member Dr. Brae Anne McArthur, and ACHRI Trainees in the Department of Psychology, Michaela Patton, PhD candidate and Caroline Luszawski, clinical psychology student on receiving the 2023 Equity, Diversity and Inclusion Team Award!

 This research team created training for trans and gender-diverse mental health care.
 The project was student-driven and designed to improve the training of clinical psychologists related to EDI, social justice and cultural humility.
 The team partnered with the Skipping Stone Foundation to design a trans-affirming mental health-care workshop for students, faculty and staff.
 The team also created an accessible mental health service at UCalgary’s Psychology Clinic for trans and gender-diverse people who often experience higher rates of mental-health difficulties compared to their cisgender peers.